 In the second quarter of 2008, NCR commenced a global realignment initiative to reduce redundancies and process inefficiencies to become more customerfocused and market-driven.
 This initiative is addressing legacy process inefficiencies and unbalanced resource allocation by focusing on organizational design, process re-engineering and business process outsourcing.
-The initiative is resulting in reductions in employment costs and productivity improvements, while freeing up funds to invest in growth programs.
-As a result of this initiative, in the second quarter of 2008, the Company recorded \$32 million for employee severance and other termination benefits for approximately 650 employee terminations, of which \$2 million was recorded as cost of products, \$18 million was recorded as cost of services, \$8 million was recorded as selling, general and administrative expense, and the remaining \$4 million was recorded as research and development expense.
-The realignment activities and the associated costs recorded in the second quarter of 2008 primarily relate to geographic reportable segments of Americas and Europe, Middle East and Africa (EMEA).
+The initiative is resulting in reductions in employment and productivity improvements, while freeing up funds to invest in growth programs such as sales, engineering, and market development.
+As a result of this initiative, in the second quarter of 2008, the Company recorded \$32 million for employee severance and other termination benefits, of which \$2 million was recorded as cost of products, \$18 million was recorded as cost of services, \$8 million was recorded as selling, general and administrative expense and the remaining \$4 million was recorded as research and development expense.
 Of the \$32 million total expense recognized in the second quarter of 2008, \$28 million was recorded as a discrete cost in accordance with Statement of Financial Accounting Standards No. 112 (SFAS 112), Employers' Accounting for Postemployment Benefits, when the severance liabilities were determined to be probable and reasonably estimable.
 The remaining \$4 million was recorded in accordance with Statement of Financial Accounting Standards No. 146 (SFAS 146), Accounting for Costs Associated with Exit or Disposal Activities.
-The accrued liability of \$32 million related to this initiative was recorded in the Condensed Consolidated Balance Sheet in other current liabilities.
-The Company made \$3 million in payments during the second quarter of 2008 and expects that the remaining \$29 million will primarily be paid during the second half of 2008.
-The expected cost savings resulting from the realignment actions in the second quarter of 2008 will primarily be invested in growth opportunities.
-The Company also expects additional realignment activities during the second half of 2008 as a result of this initiative.
-The costs and related savings from these activities are not reasonably estimable at this time as we are in the process of defining the scope of the activities and quantifying the impact thereof.